tp1de/ioBroker.ems-esp/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 ** Releated to gateway and adapter configuration
+B Which version of the ems-esp adapter are you using?
-B is this related to the ems-esp or km200 gateway? (which hardware are you using?)
+C is this bug related to the ems-esp or km200 gateway? (which hardware are you using?)
-C please descripe software versions of eme-esp adapter, ems-esp firmware and/or km200 gateway software D please post screenshot of adapter config
+D please descripe software versions of the ems-esp firmware and/or km200 gateway E please post screenshot(s) of the adapter config

 **Expected behavior**
 A clear and concise description of what you expected to happen.